scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Every authoritative AS MUST be a core AS (i.e., be listed in the `coreASes` field).
 The encoding and uniqueness requirements for this sequence are identical to those of the `coreASes` field.

-As with core ASes, assigning or revoking authoritative status is performed by adding or removing the target AS number from this sequence.
+As with Core ASes, assigning or revoking authoritative status is performed by adding or removing the target AS number from this sequence.
 For such modification, a sensitive TRC update is REQUIRED.

 ### `description` {#description}